 When you start drawing most people draw flat on a table but if you can access an easel then I would recommend using one.
 Some learners feel quite intimidated by the easel, with all its screws and parts they seem cumbersome and unnecessary.
-It might be worth giving it a go and seeing how you get on because drawing or painting on an easel is quite a different experience to drawing flat.
+It might be worth giving it a try and seeing how you get on because drawing or painting on an easel is quite a different experience to drawing flat.

 Give the Easel a Chance